Water Innovation Network – Marketing The Water Industry

 Water Innovation Network Aims:

 The aim of the Water Innovation Network is to drive innovation within the water industry supply chain and to encourage industrial end-users of water to adopt innovative solutions that reduce water demand.
-For more information on marketing as opposed to the water innovation network simply click here
+For more information on marketing as opposed to the water innovation simply click here

 The demand for innovative water solutions is largely driven by a relatively small number of water utility companies but is underpinned by a large and diverse supply chain made up of a large number of small and medium sized enterprises (SMEs).
-These SMEs often find it hard to engage with the large utility companies and so it is one of the main roles of the Water Innovation Network to create a gateway and a platform for these businesses to supply to the major utilities.
-Additionally, the Water Innovation Network engages with large industrial water-users who are increasingly looking for solutions to reduce water use and/or pollution.
+These SMEs often find it hard to engage with the large utility companies and so it is one of the main roles of the H2O Innovation Network to create a gateway and a platform for these businesses to supply to the major utilities.
+Additionally, the H2O Innovation Network engages with large industrial water-users who are increasingly looking for solutions to reduce water use and/or pollution.
 Five of the most water-intensive industries are being targeted: agriculture/fisheries; basic metals; chemicals; service industries; and food and drink.

 Innovation within the water sector typically occurs in the supply chain and not within the water utilities and this is something which has been diminishing over the last 10 years due to constraints on funding and a consolidation of the water supply chain.
-To overcome this the Water Innovation Network, working with the water utility companies, fosters a culture of open innovation and leverages funding from public- and private-sector sources to put towards the research and development of innovative water solutions.
+To overcome this the H2O Innovation Network, working with the water utility companies, fosters a culture of open innovation and leverages funding from public- and private-sector sources to put towards the research and development of innovative water solutions.
 This includes solutions which can reduce water pollution, assist in water treatment, enable more effective water distribution, rainwater/grey water harvesting devices and water efficiency solutions.

 Water Innovation Network Objectives: